Georgetown church sings to express gratitude for hospital employees

 GEORGETOWN, S.C.
-(WCBD)- Cars lined up this afternoon in the parking lot of Georgetown Memorial Hospital.
+(WCBD) – Cars lined up in the parking lot of Georgetown Memorial Hospital Thursday afternoon.
 As employees left the hospital to change shifts, the group sang and cheered as a way to say ‘thank you.’

 “We’re gonna be waving for them, we’re gonna be doing signs, we’re gonna be flashing our lights,” says Pastor Dan Hager.
 “We’re gonna be letting them know that we as a community are here for them, praying for them, and we’re in this together.”